plyara/plyara/README.md

 The existing parsed keys have stayed the same, and new ones have been added.

-When reusing a `parser` for multiple rules and/or files, be aware that imports are now shared across all rules - if one rule has an import, that import will be added to all rules in your parser object.

 ## Breaking Change: Import Effects

 ### Background